 Mornings here wake up to a clean and serene beach, with only a fellow traveller or two practicing yoga.
 Our shack was right on the beach so we could hear the sea throughout.
 If you are the types who likes to connect to a peaceful and very indigenous local culture, South Goa would appeal to you.
 There isn’t much to do around here, which is very good, because you can truly relax.
 We discovered another shack next to ours which serves delicious local food, at very reasonable prices, called Deepiksha, and it became our meal destination.
 A walk down the road either way, and we discovered just a couple of more places, all serving great food, and all very peaceful.

 The Talpona river forms a beautiful estuary as it meets the Arabian Sea.
 It’s home to many species of bird and marine life.
 A small ‘mangrove safari’ in a local fisherman’s boat is highly recommeded.
 Do carry your binoculars for spotting the many species of birds found here.
 Evenings are spent lazing around, taking walks down the estuary backwaters while listeing to a Lineated Barbet, and stopping by some shack for your tea.
+It was during this trip that we also visited the nearby Cotigao Wildlife Sanctuary.

 South Goa is very peaceful and gorgeous, if you want to be away from the crowds.
 And lets hope and pray it stays that way.